villez/vswiki/README.md

 The main tool dependencies are:

  * Rails 4.1
- * Ruby 2.1 (only a minor dependency with the new %i array of symbols syntax)
+ * Ruby 2.1 - only a minor dependency with the new %i array of symbols syntax, otherwise 2.0 should work as well, but not planning to support at the moment
- * PostgreSQL, including the development & testing environments (no strong dependency yet, but may use e.g. full text search later)
+ * PostgreSQL, including the development & testing environments; no strong dependency yet, but may use e.g. PostgreSQL full text search later
- * Bootstrap 3 for layout & styling (but subject to change later)
+ * Bootstrap 3 for layout & styling; subject to change later
  * main testing tools: RSpec, capybara, poltergeist, database_cleaner, shoulda-matchers
- * additional utilities: launchy, simplecov
+ * additional dev & test utilities: launchy, simplecov

 ## Future Development

-These are just ideas, not an actual plan!
+Current ideas for future development.
+There's not an actual detailed plan or commitment to implement any of these, and the list is in more or less random order, not reflecting schedule or priority.

  * planning to keep up with Rails upgrades, at least within 4.x
  * implementing full text search, possibly with PostgreSQL